limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 Requests/sec.: 365.5435
 ```

+Well, we have `/test.jsp` that appears interesting.

 ### File Listing Checker

-This is what I see when I navigated to `http://192.168.100.4:8080/test.jsp` with a browser.
+This is what I see when I navigate to `http://192.168.100.4:8080/test.jsp` with my browser.

 ![screenshot-1](/assets/images/posts/depth-walkthrough/screenshot-1.png)

-After some tinkering with `test.jsp` to get output, I saw that command execution is possible but the command output must conform to the following:
+After some tinkering with `test.jsp` to get output, I see that command execution is possible but the command output must conform to the following:

 * Output must not be empty; and
 * Output must be more than 8 tokens, delimited by one or more space.

 For some reason, the HTML table shows token 2, 3, 4, and 8+.
-I was able to leverage `hexdump` to act like `cat` to display `/etc/passwd` like so.
+I'm able to leverage `hexdump` to act like `cat` to display `/etc/passwd` like so.

 ![screenshot-2](/assets/images/posts/depth-walkthrough/screenshot-2.png)